lightwave-lab/lightlab/docs/_static/gettingStarted/sysadmin.rst

 Opening NI-visa servers on all hosts
 ------------------------------------
 Open NI-MAX.
 In the main menu bar: Tools > NI-VISA > VISA options.
 This will open a panel.

-In My System > VISA Server, check "Run the VISA server on startup. " Click "Run Server Now."
+In My System > VISA Server, check "Run the VISA server on startup."
+Click "Run Server Now."

 .. figure:: images/nimax-server.png
     :alt: Server step
     :figwidth: 400px
     :align: center

 In My System > VISA Server > Security, click the Add button, and put in a "*" under Remote Addresses.
+This white flags all other computers.

 .. figure:: images/nimax-security.png
     :alt: Security step